JC Tiuseco: Post-Survivor Philippines

-Tiuseco said that Survivor Philippines helped him a lot in his life.
-He learned how to be contented of what he has right now.
-He also gained confidence to face problems that will come in his life.
+Tiuseco stated that Survivor Philippines had a significant impact on his life.
+Teaching him to appreciate what he has and helping him develop greater confidence in facing challenges.

 Because of his good looks, many people were speculating that Tiuseco will enter the world of show business.
 He said that if there's an opportunity given to him, he'll probably enter show business.
 He is currently taking up a dance workshop and voice lessons in University of the Philippines.

 He is currently hosting in the GMA Network weekday morning show, Unang Hirit.
 He is also the endorser of Elements, the new perfume of Penshoppe as well as the clothing apparel.
-As an actor, Tiuseco played minor roles in GMA shows until he was given a major role of Troy (originally played by Tonton Gutierrez) in Sine Novela: Kung Aagawin Mo Ang Lahat Sa Akin, alongside Maxene Magalona, Patrick Garcia and Glaiza de Castro.
+As an actor, Tiuseco played minor roles in GMA shows until he was given a major role of Troy (originally played by Tonton Gutierrez) in Sine Novela: Kung Aagawin Mo ang Lahat sa Akin, alongside Maxene Magalona, Patrick Garcia and Glaiza de Castro.